mingrammer/fitter/README.md

-# resize
+# fitter
-A simple image resizing server for generating dynamic images with given size
+An image resizing server for generating dynamic images